 Parvati Valley Weather or Climate

 Parvati Valley enjoys a mild climate in the summers, making it a perfect spot for getting out into the wild and enjoying the hills.
-And, the winter season is a beautiful carpet of snow, waiting to be explored as well.
+And, the winter season is a beautiful carpet of snow, waiting for you to explore as well.
 Major seasons of the region include –

-In the summer months, the temperature in the lower Parvati region hovers around 25 °C (max) and 10 °C (min), while the upper trenches are cooler at about 20 °C. This is an opportune time to head to the valley as a first timer as there would be a lot of commotion to enjoy!
+In the summer months, the temperature in the lower Parvati region hovers around 25 °C (max) and 10 °C (min), while the upper trenches are cooler at about 20 °C. This time is a suitable time to head to the valley as a first timer as there would be a lot of commotion to enjoy!